 4. Many gun screws are designed and treated to never back out, so removing them with any screwdriver is futile and they need to be heated or drilled out.
 If a bit breaks, we have open stock parts at reasonable prices.

-Chapman tools are guaranteed to be as represented and free of defects caused by either defective materials or faulty workmanship.
-This GUARANTEE does not cover products that are improperly used, abused, or altered.
-Warranty items must be returned to us for inspection.
+Guarantee: Chapman prides itself on the quality of our products.
+Our tools are guaranteed to be as represented and free of defects caused by defective materials or faulty workmanship.